 Technology automation provides a valuable level of oversight and monitoring that we all need in these fatiguing times.
 Automated backups also provide additional options to your organization if the worst does happen.

-With the 21st Century Cures Act, healthcare organizations are publishing Open APIs to streamline and accelerate data sharing.
+With the 21st Century Cures Act, healthcare organizations are publishing Open APIs to streamline and speed up data sharing.
 These APIs have the potential to be abused and co-opted exposing protected health care.

 All healthcare organizations need to invest not only in API Management solutions that offer automated enforcement of organizational security policy but also traffic monitoring.